 If you have a compliment, a suggestion or a complaint about any service we provide, please let us know.
 We will do our best to put the matter right and make sure we improve the service we provide.
 We would also like to know if you are pleased with the service provided.
 We can inform our staff and use the information to improve our services.

 If you have a complaint

-You can submit your complaint by email, letter or through the online form.
+You can submit your complaint by email, letter or through an online form .

 Normally you will receive a response to your complaint within 10 working days.
 Please note that complex complaints may take longer to investigate.

-Once the manager has responded, if you are unhappy with the way your complaint has been dealt with you can write to the relevant director or assistant director.
+Once the manager has responded, if you are unhappy with the way your complaint has been dealt with you can write to the relevant Assistant Director.
+This is Stage 2 of our process.
 Your complaint will be investigated further and again we will aim to respond within 10 working days.

 You can find out more about the council's complaints procedure in our Complaints FAQ.